Bear Pascoe: College career

-As a tight end at Fresno State, Pascoe tied the record for most touchdown receptions in a game, with three against Texas A&M in 2007.
+As a tight end at California State University, Fresno, Pascoe tied the record for most touchdown receptions in a game, with three against Texas A&M in 2007.
 He also holds the school record for most field goal blocks in a career, with six.

 Professional career

 New York Giants

 On December 4, 2009, he was promoted to the Giants active roster.
 He made his first career catch against the Washington Redskins for 9 yards in Week 15 of the 2009 NFL season.
 He was waived during final cuts on September 4, 2010.
 On September 5, 2010, the Giants re-signed Pascoe to the team's practice squad.

 On September 14, 2010, Pascoe was signed from the practice squad to the active roster after Kevin Boss suffered a concussion during the 2010 season opener against the Carolina Panthers.

-Pascoe caught his first career touchdown in the 2011-2012 season NFC Championship Game against the San Francisco 49ers who drafted him and released him.
+Pascoe caught his first career touchdown in the 2011–2012 season NFC Championship Game against the San Francisco 49ers who selected him and released him.
 Rich Eisen later referenced to the play by comparing Pascoe with Rob Gronkowski.
 The New York Giants went on to win that game and advance to face the New England Patriots in Super Bowl XLVI.
 Jake Ballard was sidelined in the Super Bowl XLVI after he tore his anterior cruciate ligament in the fourth quarter, but Pascoe, mostly used as a blocking tight end, caught 4 passes for 33 yards, helping the Giants defeat the Patriots, 21–17.